+86 1510-529-7925 [email protected]

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review

-The bottom plate is as basic as you can get, it has a tripod thread and a button to allow you to rewind the film.
-Nice and well made with very little that could go wrong.
+The bottom plate is as basic as you can get.
+It has a tripod thread and a button to allow you to rewind the film.
+It’s nice and well-made with very little that could go wrong.

 DSC_4587-1024x683 YASHICA ELECTRO 35 CCN Review